hichamweblog/FEM-Typemaster-Pre-Launch-Landing-Page/README.md

 ## Overview

-This project is a solution for the challenge, designed to showcase a specific layout or feature.
-The page includes various sections demonstrating the design and responsiveness.
+This project is a solution for the Typemaster pre-launch landing page challenge.
+It showcases a modern and responsive layout with various sections, including a hero section, features, and a call-to-action.
+The design is optimized for different screen sizes, ensuring a seamless user experience across devices.

 ### Screenshot